 Cardiff Met achieved ISO 14001 accreditation in 2012 and continues to maintain this by setting clear objectives and targets, with Aspect owners report progress termly.
-The continual improvement is maintained via review with termly meetings and internal and external auditing teams of staff and student trained volunteers.
+The continual improvement is maintained via review with termly meetings with Aspect Owners, Student Union, Trade Union reps and internal and external auditing teams of staff and student trained volunteers.
 Audit Teams review Environmental Impacts and defined Aspects by a comprehensive annual audit plan.
 The preparation of an annual Report on Sustainability and the Environment confirms progress and future direction.

 At Cardiff Metropolitan University we recognise the importance of increasing our positive environmental impacts and reducing our negative ones.
 Sustainable Procurement have developed an enhanced approach to commodity management, identifying achievements with current suppliers and opportunities to further influence environmental improvements through the supply chain across the University.

 The Environmental Management System (EMS) covers all University activities from energy and utilities, to waste management and recycling, but more significantly includes embedding education for sustainable development in the curriculum and into research and enterprise activities.
 The identification and remaining up-to-date with applicable environmental legislation, the maintenance of a documented register of legislation and the linking of environmental legislation with significant environmental aspects is part of the EMS.

 Progress on objectives and targets are reported termly with meetings chaired by the Chief Operating Officer.
 The Chief Operating Officer, as the representative of the Vice Chancellor's Board has designated responsibility for ensuring that the requirements of the ISO14001 Standard are implemented and maintained.

 The University works closely with the Student Union to maintain IS014001, as an Aspect Owner and the Student Union takes particular interest in the University's Fair Trade Status and is the vital link to all student activities.

 The University Major Incident Plan (MIP) defines how the University will deal with the threat, immediate consequences of and aftermath of a major incident.
 The MIP is reviewed annually and tested through a simulation exercise periodically.